 Charting a course

 Businesses today are afloat in uncertain waters.
 UK economic growth is predicted to rise little above 1% over the next year and even that is heavily dependent on the country’s future relationship with the EU.
 Weak household spending and business investment are likely to continue as long as the political uncertainty does, according to PwC.
 Against this backdrop, businesses need to chart a course for stability and growth.
-But that means fiscal responsibility, having enough liquidity to spend on essentials like hiring, R&D, acquisitions and other activities.
+But that means fiscal responsibility, having enough liquidity to spend on essentials like hiring, R&D, M&A and other activities.

 Few CFOs might look at the state of their B2B payments operation and think there are genuine opportunities here to make improvements.
 There’s been so little innovation in the recent past that legacy processes are seen as just the norm.
 But they’d be wrong.